gjkim42/go-verify/README.md

-# verify-go
+# go-verify

-verify-go verifies a Go codebase.
+go-verify verifies a Go codebase.
 We can use this Github Action to ensure a consistent go codebase.

 The verifications includes